dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

   result := fun(__temp0 := 10);
 }
 ```
-Again, where initial construction of `result` should be performed at the moment of assignment, as usual and expected.
+Again where initial construction of `result` should be performed at the moment of assignment, as usual and expected.

-It is important that `T` be defined as the argument type, and not `auto`, because it will allow implicit conversions to occur naturally, with identical behaviour as when argument was not `ref`.
+It is important that `T` be defined as the argument type, and not `auto`, because it will allow implicit conversions to occur naturally, with identical behavior as when the parameter is not `ref`.
 The user should not experience edge cases, or differences in functionality when calling `fun(int x)` vs `fun(ref int x)`.

 ### Temporary destruction